title

 WHEREAS, the University of Chicago found that seniors aged 65+ disproportionately have higher property tax burdens and the percentage of household income spent on property taxes generally increases with age, with 33 percent of senior households paying 10 percent of their annual income on property taxes and 37 percent of seniors in gentrifying areas studied paid 20 percent or more of their annual income; and

 WHEREAS, for many homeowners, the increase in the property tax bills received in 2024 will far outpace any increase in household income.
-This increase in property taxes will make it impossible for many Cook County residents to sustain homeownership, threatening neighborhood stabilization, which, without intervention by the County, will increase vacancies, leading to an increase in the property tax burden to be shouldered by the remaining property owners.
+This increase in property taxes will make it impossible for many Cook County residents to sustain homeownership, threatening neighborhood stabilization, which, without intervention by the County, will increase vacancies, leading to an increase in the property tax burden to be shouldered by the remaining property owners; and

 BE IT FURTHER RESOLVED, the County Board authorizes the Cook County Budget Director and Comptroller to create and implement a Special Purpose Fund for the Cook County Homeowner Relief Fund and other accounting measures to track the disbursement of funds in accordance with this Resolution.